-Breaking News | 35 Years Under Ugandan President Yoweri Museveni
+Breaking News | 35 years under Ugandan President Yoweri Museveni

 Ugandan troops fight alongside South Sudan’s forces as the new country descends into civil war in 2013.
 At home, the crackdown on critics intensifies, with radio stations taken off air and newspapers raided for airing suggestions Museveni is grooming his son for succession.

-In 2014, Museveni signs a controversial anti-homosexual bill into law, drawing resounding criticism from around the globe, and attracting US sanctions and a freeze on EU donor funds.
+In 2014, Museveni signs a controversial anti-gay bill into law, drawing resounding criticism from around the globe, and attracting US sanctions and a freeze on EU donor funds.

 – President for life –